mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 ## Q3.
 Relevant features

-In any predictive model based on decision trees, the relevance of the different features for predicting the target can be assessed with the attribute `.feature_importances_`, which works in `xgboost` as in scikit-learn.
+In a predictive model based on decision trees, the relevance of the different features for predicting the target can be assessed with the attribute `.feature_importances_`, which works in `xgboost` as in scikit-learn.
 Since the outcome of this method is a plain 1D array, without index labels, we convert it to a Pandas series, using the column names as the index.
 Sorting by values, we get a clear report.

 ```
 In [10]: pd.Series(xgb.feature_importances_, index=X.columns).sort_values(ascending=False)